 Your workers’ compensation claim could be denied if the insurance company has reason to believe you caused your injury intentionally or due to a wanton disregard of safety protocols.
 For example, if you were assigned to clean up a puddle of water on tile flooring on aisle 5, and then you ran down that aisle at full speed, slipped, and fell, you might expect that your claim will be denied due to your intentional recklessness.

-You need to tell your employer about your work injury within 30 days, or else an insurer in California will have an easy time denying your claim.
+Report your injury as soon as possible: You need to tell your employer about your work injury within 30 days, or else an insurer in California will have an easy time denying your claim.
 It is not advised that you wait the full 30 days, though.
 Notify your employer immediately after you are hurt, even if your injury seems like it might be minor.
 If you want same-day medical treatments that aren’t paid out of your pocket, then you should tell your employer right away, anyway.

 Stockton Workers' Comp Attorneys Representing Injured Workers Since 1989